Country Updates

 Local School

-Due to influx of refugees, there's high demand + long waiting lists in TaalKlass (classes for international children to help them integrate into the Dutch public school system).
+Due to continued immigration and placement in local school system, there's high demand + long waiting lists for TaalKlass (classes for international children to help them integrate into the Dutch public school system).

 Public school search is only possible once permanent housing is secured.
 Local schools can accept 4-5 yo children directly without an integration class.